 Earlham’s Board of Trustees is committed in its ongoing support of the College.
 As Earlham evolves to educate future generations while staying rooted in our Quaker values, the Board assists the President and Cabinet in charting our path forward.

 The president’s Cabinet includes high-level administrators of the College who oversee various departments and functions.
 Through their collaboration, Cabinet members and the president ensure that each area of the College works together in achieving our educational mission.

-- Build a financially sustainable path forward for Earlham.
+- Build a financially sustainable path for Earlham.

 - Improve student success and the student experience.

-- Support ESR in expanding its impact through increased enrollment and financial best practices.
+- Support ESR in expanding its impact through increased enrollment and sustainable financial practices.